Applications open for 2023 & 2024! Apply today

 Accommodation and WiFi

-Internship placements are spread throughout Cape Town’s main city center and surrounding suburbs.
-Accommodation is based in the Observatory district (known affectionately as “Obs”).
-The area is best known as a student neighbourhood (most of the students in the area attend the University of Cape Town) and there is great access to cafes, restaurants, and supermarkets that are within walking distance of the accommodation.
-Interns are accommodated in guest houses or at a hostel, all of which are close together, making it easy to connect with others and share social time.
-Living conditions are comfortable and interns can expect to share a room with another intern (of the same gender).
-Bathrooms are shared with a hot water shower and western toilets.
+Interns are accommodated within shared lodging, making it easy to connect with fellow program participants.
+Interns can expect to share a room with another intern (of the same gender).
+Bathrooms are also shared with a hot water shower and western toilets.
 WiFi is available and is also accessible at nearby cafes and restaurants.
 All accommodation provides cooking facilities.

 Meals